zacklow28/youtube-clone-react-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Runs the app in the development mode.\
+Runs the app.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [zacklow28youtubeclone](https://zacklow28youtubeclone.netlify.app/) to view it in your browser.

+The page is a Youtube clone app.
+It has a search bar, a main video and a list of videos.
+On search enter, the list of videos will be updated.
+On video click, the main video will be updated.